George Washington Bridge: Mid 1950s to mid-1960s: lower level and Approach modernization

 New ramps to the George Washington Bridge in New Jersey, including from the newly completed I-95, opened in mid-1962.
 The lower deck was opened to the public on August 29, 1962.
 The lower level, nicknamed "Martha" after George's wife Martha Washington, increased the capacity of the bridge by 75 percent, and simultaneously made the George Washington Bridge the world's only 14-lane suspension bridge.
 In addition to providing extra capacity, the lower level served to stiffen the bridge in high winds; before the lower deck was constructed, the George Washington Bridge was known to swing up to 30 in.
 The George Washington Bridge Bus Station opened on January 17, 1963 and the Alexander Hamilton Bridge opened on January 15, 1963, thus allowing more traffic to use the George Washington Bridge.
 In the first year after the lower level's opening, the expanded bridge had carried 44 million vehicles.
 By comparison, 35.86 million vehicles had crossed the bridge in an 11-month period between September 1, 1961 and July 31, 1962.
-In addition, traffic congestion at the George Washington Bridge was reduced after the lower level opened, and the Port Authority was able to make repairs to the upper level for the first time in the bridge's history.
+In addition, traffic congestion at the George Washington Bridge was reduced after the lower level opened, and the Port Authority repaired the upper level for the first time in the bridge's history.

-Later history

-Late 20th century
+Mid-1960s to 2000s

+In preparation for the 1964 New York World's Fair, the addition of lighting on the bridge's suspender ropes was completed in April of that year.
+A fixed median was added to the upper level in 1970; the concrete barrier was destroyed to allow for such.
+In 1976, the bridge's towers were equipped with new mechanics towers to hoist up an American flag automatically, This saved money, increased safety, and reduced congestion, as traffic previously had to stop when this happened.

+Deterioration of the upper deck had become noticeable by the late 1950s.
+By 1970, 25% of it had become filled with potholes.
+Because of this, in 1977, the Port Authority began a project to replace the deck.
+The original was removed, and the new deck, which was constructed in prefabricated sections, was placed over it.
+As part of the project, the upper level was restricted to four lanes; the upper-level lanes carried two-way traffic during off-peak hours.
+The PANYNJ encouraged traffic to use the lower level due to this.
+It was completed in October 1978, a few weeks ahead of schedule.
+It was one the first orthotropic deck replacements in the United States.